 Health Food Matters

-This is the original draft of an article that will be published in Business of Aging, Fall 2016.
+This is the original draft of an article that was published in Business of Aging, Fall 2016.
 I wrote as part of a five person series sharing aging-innovations from cultures outside of the United States.

 To see the edited & published version see: Destination Singapore!
 Special thanks to Lori Bitters & Jeffrey Rosenfeld, PhD for including my perspective and the constant support.

 Learning from Other Cultures - Health Food Matters, Singapore

 It is incredible to think that in a single century, we have extended our length of life by 35-plus years.
 In the same timeframe, technology has evolved to enable instantaneous communication across oceans, produced software that can coordinate care and manage health, and even assemble a robot named Pepper that senses emotion and leads group exercises.
 Technology and innovations that serve our aging communities are current hot-topics leaving developers and media-consumers hungry for stories that share these practices.

 At the Ageing Asia Innovation Forum 2016 hosted in Singapore, professionals, inventors, and problem solvers from all over the world gathered to exchange best practices related to integrated care and building aging-friendly communities.
 I was able to weasel my way in in exchange for writing notes and articles for their online journal.
 The conference was filled with a plethora of products and designs meant to make life more comfortable for aging adults and their caretakers.
 After playing with robots and trying on no-slip socks, one innovation in particular caught my attention.